Theatre

 Naomi has forged a hugely successful career as an arts education specialist and theatremaker.
 She creates original and inclusive drama programmes, encouraging thought and social development.
-Using stagecraft, creative writing and multi-sensory learning, Naomi helps students to build their confidence by finding their voice and expressing themselves effectively in a creative way.
+Using stagecraft, creative writing and multi-sensory learning, Naomi helps students to build confidence by finding their voice and expressing themselves effectively in a creative way.

 THEATRES